Russ Gibb: Cable TV investor

 In 1970, Gibb traveled to England and spent some time staying with Mick Jagger.
 He was impressed with Jagger's advanced home video system.
 This led to his interest in cable TV.
 Gibb bought the Dearborn, Michigan; Wayne, Michigan; and Grosse Pointe, Michigan cable licenses in the late 1970s.
 When he sold his interests in the 1980s, he became a millionaire.

-The Bicentennial
+Other ventures

-During the administration of Gerald Ford, he worked on the United States Bicentennial Commission as the National Director of Youth and Education.
+During the administration of Gerald Ford, Gibb worked on the United States Bicentennial Commission as the National Director of Youth and Education.
+In addition to Back Porch Video, he also hosted his own TV show, Russ Gibb at Random, starting around 1990.

+Later life and death

+Prior to retirement from teaching, Gibb maintained a blog version of Russ Gibb at Random, posting at irregular intervals from December 2001 until August 25, 2016.

+Gibb suffered from poor health in his final years, and died of congestive heart failure at the age of 87 on April 30, 2019.